-The \$14.6 million of goodwill was assigned to the Financial Consulting segment, all of which is deductible for tax purposes.
+The \$14.6 million of goodwill, which the Company intends to deduct for income tax purposes, was assigned to the Financial Consulting and Operational Consulting segments as described in note 6 below.

 The \$2.6 million of acquired intangible assets have a weighted-average useful life of approximately 10.2 months, which consisted of customer contracts of \$1.9 million (8.4 months weighted-average useful life) and customer relationships of \$0.7 million (15.1 months weighted-average useful life).
 The Company assigned relatively short lives to the customer contracts and customer relationships due to the short-term nature of the services and relationships provided under these contracts, which primarily consist of interim management services.
+During the third quarter of 2005, the Company wrote off a portion of the intangible assets pertaining to a customer contract as described in note 12 below.